 ISP 160A

-Course Syllabus Information and Format
+Course Syllabus Information

 The purpose of the class syllabus is to clearly describe the content and operation of the class so the instructor and students have a mutual understanding of performance expectations and learning outcomes.

 Every class section will have a syllabus written and distributed to each student.